Teenagent: Release

-When the game was originally released, "The Three Tasks" was shareware, and the remaining two sections could be obtained by registering the game.
-However, the game was later released as freeware.
+When the game was originally released, "The Three Tasks" was shareware, and the remaining two sections could be obtained by registering the game, but the game was later released as freeware.

 Teenagent was later released on Good Old Games as the milestone 100th game on the site.
 It is one of thirteen free games available on the site.

 Reception

 Teenagent won a Silver Award from U.K. magazine PC Format.

 The game's marketing slogan was: "The creators of Tajemnica Statuetki have been silent for over a year.
 See for yourself why".
 InnPoland attributes this marketing campaign, which attached its predecessor's quality stamp on the title, to Teenagent becoming a "breakthrough", while PB.pl thought this slogan "grabbed" the public.
 The title was considered a significant step forward in quality from its predecessor and stood on its shoulders in terms of its international reach.

 Music

 The game's music was composed by Polish artist Radek Szamrej, aka RST.
-In November, 2010, video game music community OverClocked ReMix released a free fan tribute album arranging the game's soundtrack.
+In November 2010, video game music community OverClocked ReMix released a free fan tribute album arranging the game's soundtrack.